SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 With translation overrides, you can even modify the structure of the final output.
 For instance, you can change `4 days ago` to `It's been 4 days` or create entirely new formats.
 This feature works with any language supported by Timeago.

 ### Define Overrides
 To ioverride translations, you need to create a `LangSet` struct and pass it to the `Translations` field in the `Config` struct.
-Let’s look at an example where we customize the English language output to display `4d` or `4w` instead of `4 days ago` or `4 weeks ago`:
+Let's look at an example where we customize the English language output to display `4d` or `4w` instead of `4 days ago` or `4 weeks ago`:

 :::tip Alias Package Name
 Consider using an alias like `ago` when importing the package to make your code more concise and readable.
 This is especially useful for complex configurations, such as overrides, where shorter references can improve clarity.